kylebittinger/usedist/README.md

 ## Parallelization

 Distance calculations can get computationally expensive with large sample sizes.
-With the installation of future.apply package, you cna compute the distances in parallel to save time.
+With the installation of future.apply package, you can compute the distances in parallel to save time.

 ``` r